-Boxes and their image
+Boxes and their image You car line sta

-You can draw boxes with just a single box statement or with line-by-line statements.
+You can draw boxes with just a single box statement or with line-byline statements.
 The box statement may not work correctly if it specifies two boxes adjoined by a single side.
 This causes the adjoining side lines of the boxes to become superimposed.
 Since the two lines use the same pair of coordinates, a line density problem may occur.